geogardenclub/geogardenclub.github.io/docs/develop/architecture.md

   :
 ```

 Each feature can have one or more of the following subdirectories: domain/, data/, and presentation/.
 The authentication feature only requires a presentation/ subdirectory, while the chapter feature requires all three.
+For more details, see the [Features Design Pattern documentation](design/features.md).

 As you can see, there is a direct correspondence between the "layered" architecture diagram and the layout of files and directories.